-PSI posted 10 Facebook and 10 Instagram entries resulting in 2,694 People Reached (FB), 938 Impressions (IG) and 24 Shares further increasing educational viewing.
-The events resulted in 128 In-Person contacts on the dock and surrounding lakes, plus an additional 40 individuals using outside funding sources.
+PSI posted 10 Facebook and 10 Instagram entries resulting in 2,333 People Reached (FB), 885 Impressions (IG) and 18 Shares further increasing educational viewing.
+The events resulted in 108 In-Person contacts on the dock and surrounding lakes.

 For the "What's Blooming?" monitoring events, PSI collected water quality and phytoplankton data between June 24th and August 26th.
 The phytoplankton were viewed under a field microscope and the results were displayed to the public using an A-frame board left on-site until dusk.
 Plankton samples were further analyzed in the lab to determine species diversity and harmful algal bloom (HAB) concentrations using SoundToxins protocols.
-SoundToxins is a monitoring program designed to provide early warning of HABs in order to minimize human health risk and economic losses to fisheries.
-As in previous years, PSI continued to collect and submit data into NOAA's SoundToxins phytoplankton monitoring database.
+SoundToxins is a monitoring program designed to provide early warning of HABs in order to minimize human health risk and losses to fisheries.
+Data was entered into NOAA's SoundToxins phytoplankton monitoring database.
 Sampling at freshwater lakes was conducted similarly with a focus on water quality, plankton species composition and HABs.
+The connection between sources of stormwater pollution, downstream water quality, and stewardship was highlighted throughout the program.